mohitsingh538/razorpay-django/README.md

 ### Contact

-**Issues should be raised directly in the repository.** For additional questions or comments please email me at mohit@terrebrown.com
+**Issues should be raised directly in the repository.** Feel free to write if you need help with this repo.